yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 Also likes to be passed off as 'red prawn'.
 - Insanely sharp thorns; probably one of the sharpest in my opinion.
 Get ready to bleed :(
 - Tastes sweet to mild bittersweet
-- With a milky aftertaste
+- With a milky aftertaste, reminds me of a white rabbit candy

 <u>D160 Tekka</u>